Evidence-based Practice Center (EPC) Program Overview

 One of the unique aspects of the EHC Program is the involvement of a diverse range of stakeholders throughout the research process to ensure relevancy and transparency.
 Collaboration with a broad range of health care stakeholders is a cornerstone of AHRQ's research.
 AHRQ firmly believes that involving all stakeholders in the research enterprise from the beginning improves the end product and facilitates the diffusion and implementation of the research findings by ensuring that they reflect the various needs of all diverse users, are relevant to their unique challenges, and are applicable in real-world situations.

-In August 2012, AHRQ announced the fourth award of 5-year contracts for EPC-IV to 11 Evidence-based Practice Centers to continue the work performed by the previous group of EPCs.
+In 2019, AHRQ announced the sixth award of 5-year contracts for EPC-VI to 9 EPCs to continue the work performed by the previous group of EPCs.

 The current EPCs are located at:

 - Pacific Northwest Evidence-based Practice Center—Oregon Health and Science University.